Why Study Art at The College of Idaho?

 Classroom studios in the Langroise Center for the Fine and Performing Arts are well- equipped for working in traditional artistic media; graphic design is taught in the Covell Hall computer lab.
 Students in all these classes regularly display their work on campus in the Langroise Center, The capstone of a College of Idaho art major’s experience is either the production of a sustained and coherent body of work for the annual senior exhibition, held in the College’s Rosenthal Gallery of Art, or an internship with organizations such as an art museum or a graphic design firm.

 The College is a 30-minute drive from a thriving artistic culture in Idaho’s capital city, including the popular Boise Art Museum.

 Career Opportunities for Art Majors and Minors

 Art majors and minors can pursue careers in a variety of fields.
 Those interested in fine art may go on to graduate programs that confer a Master of Fine Arts degree.
 Students focusing on art history or graphic design often find rewarding careers in museum work or the applied arts.
-The C of I’s PEAK curriculum makes it easy for those interested in a career in the applied arts to complement their studies with a business minor, while those seeking to teach art can complete their certification requirement through the College’s Department of Education.
+The College of Idaho's PEAK curriculum makes it easy for those interested in a career in the applied arts to complement their studies with a business minor, while those seeking to teach art can complete their certification requirement through the College’s Department of Education.